From the Domesday book to the present day, come back in time and have a look through the history of Fleetwood.

 In the 1830s Peter Hesketh’s Rossall estate was a desolate tract, home to thousands of rabbits and sea birds.
 Marram-grass lined sand dunes culminating in The Mount of today eventually disappeared, because the sea continually encroached.
 Extensive flooding occurred in 1833 when cattle and horses were drowned and outbuildings at Rossall Hall were damaged.

-However, Peter, Lord of the Manor, High Sheriff of the County of Lancashire and MP for Preston (later to be knighted and change his name to Sir Peter Hesketh Fleetwood) had other ideas about making his mark on the history of Fleetwood.
+However, Peter, Lord of the Manor, High Sheriff of the County of Lancashire and MP for Preston had other ideas about making his mark on the history of Fleetwood.
+When he was later knighted, he petitioned Queen Victoria to add his mother’s maiden name ‘Fleetwood’ to his own name.
+He then became Sir Peter Hesketh Fleetwood).

 He had good reasons for believing that the site held the makings of a busy seaport and popular resort.
 It had a river mouth, a natural sheltered harbour (the expression “safe as Wyre Water” passed into folklore).
 There were golden sands, sea, air like wine and breathtaking views across Morecambe Bay on clear days.
 All that was missing was a railway from busy Preston.